mack73/azure-alerts-to-teams/README.md

 ### 3. Deploy 'logic-ag-alert.json' template
+There are currently 4 types of Service Health alerts.
+Each deployment will create 1 set of resources for 1 alert type.
+Repeat this step 4 times, 1 for each alert type.
+This might not be required for your deployment if you want all of the alerts to be published to the same Teams Channel.
+See the section 'Combined Alerting' at the bottom for more information.

-This will deploy the following:
+This templae will deploy the following:
 * A logic App
 * An action group
 * An alert

-Since there are currently 4 types of Service Health alerts, you will repeat this step 4 times, each time indicating a different type of alert.
-Required parameters: 'region_name' The region name must be specified due to a bug parsing resourceGroup().Location, 'alertEventType' this is used to specify which of the 4 alert types you want to deploy (Incident=Service Issues, Maintenance=Planned Maintenance, Informational=Health Advisory, Security=Security Advisory), 'default-name' the name you want to label the various resources in Azure.
-I suggest you use a name similar to the alert type in lowercase separated by hyphens (e.g service-issues).
+Required parameters: 'region_name' The region name must be specified due to a bug parsing resourceGroup().Location, 'alertEventType' is used to specify which of the 4 alert types you want to deploy (Incident=Service Issues, Maintenance=Planned Maintenance, Informational=Health Advisory, Security=Security Advisory), 'default-name' the name you want to label the various resources in Azure.
+I suggest you use a name similar to the alert type in lowercase separated by hyphens (e.g service-issues or planned-maintenance).
 Optional - Review the parameters section in the json template as you can override the default naming convention for each of the resouces by including specific parameters during deployment.

 #### Example deployment using CLI:
 ##### Service Issues: